-Mountain West Montessori is a holistic and multicultural community that follows Montessori philosophy as we guide children from one stage of development to the next.
-We believe that by allowing children room to grow at their own pace and encouraging them to be active participants in their education, we promote and education that brings harmony to the students, school and community.
-We also follow Montessori philosophy's mandate that campuses allows students the privilege of being in constant contact with nature.
+Mountain West Montessori is a holistic and multicultural community that follows the Montessori philosophy by walking with children from one stage of development to the next.
+By living our values, we promote education for peace.
+Our lush green environment offers our community the privilege of being in constant contact with nature.

 Maria Montessori observed a spark in children that she believed is the key to changing the world.
 She saw that children are inherently good and if they are allowed to develop according to their natural rhythms, they feel connected to their environment and society.
 Children who are not rushed through stages care deeply about others and the world around them.
 Montessori philosophy posits that children have inner guides that move them from phase to phase as they are ready to mature and take on new cognitive, social, and psychological tasks.
 The role of adults is to nourish children’s inner guide and respect their individual pacing and interests.